Light-Wizzard/QtLingo/README.md

 then update the Translations files and compile them into .qm files for deployment.

 # Credits
-Writen by Jeffrey Scott Flesher
+Writen by Jeffrey Scott Flesher the Light Wizzard in the Flesh

 ### End of File